8xq/ProxyCheckerWPF/README.md

 * Customizable thread count (within project source)
 * Save proxies to a text file and remove all of the dead proxies
 * See proxies in a listbox + server information
+* Ignores protocol errors to ensure proxies are tested !
 ```

 # Future updates